About This Project

 We are a cross disciplinary team consisting of conservation biologists, loon biologists, wildlife veterinarians, wildlife pathologists, wildlife rehabilitators, and a molecular parasitologist all unified and fueled by our passion for loons.
 Through ongoing collaboration and the combination of our skill sets, we have been working to better understand the occurrence and impact of malaria parasite infection in Common Loons across their breeding range and over time.

 Dr. Ellen Martinsen is a biologist with research interests in host-parasite ecology and evolution, wildlife disease, and conservation.
-She is an Adjunct Assistant Professor in the Department of Biology and a member of the Graduate Faculty at the University of Vermont as well as a Research Associate at the Smithsonian Conservation Biology Institute’s Center for Conservation Genomics.
+She is an Adjunct Assistant Professor in the Department of Biology at UVM and a Research Associate at the Smithsonian Conservation Biology Institute’s Center for Conservation Genomics.
 She has investigated the diversity and distribution of malaria parasites in various bird, mammal, and mosquito (vector) communities worldwide.
 Along the way she has discovered numerous new parasite species and host-parasite associations, endemic New World mammalian malaria parasites, and lots of host switching.
 Through broad collaboration and the integration of field, microscopy, and genetic methods, she has pursued the study of pathogen spillover into naive host taxa including collection animals at zoological parks, host species of conservation concern, and non-adapted wildlife species at northern latitudes.

 Dr. Mark Pokras is a wildlife veterinarian who has been working on conservation projects in the US and abroad for nearly 50 years.
 He has worked extensively on lead poisoning in a variety of species (including people) and has led a study on environmental health threats to Common Loons for over 30 years, collaborating with a wide variety of agencies, NGOs and citizens groups across the US and Canada.